-The School of Health Sciences has a long history of collaboration with our acute, chronic, rehabilitation and community health-care agencies in Ontario.
-The TCMP advanced diploma learners will complete the practice requirements of the program in clinics, homecare settings, as well as other environments in order to implement the theoretically acquired skills.
+The Faculty of Health Sciences & Wellness has a long history of collaboration with our acute, chronic, rehabilitation and community health-care agencies in Ontario.
+The TCM Practitioner advanced diploma learners will complete the practice requirements of the program in clinics, as well as other environments in order to implement the theoretically acquired skills.

 Humber has state-of-the-art teaching and learning facilities purposely designed to support student success.
-Students enrolled in the TCMP program will access collaborative learning spaces in the formal teaching and learning periods.
-As well, they will access innovative and accessible informal learning spaces where interactions with learners enrolled in the traditional health sciences programs can occur, strengthening their awareness of the entire health-care team.
-Moreover, Humber is the only College in Ontario with a human cadaver laboratory to support experiential learning in the anatomy and physiology components of this program.
-Learners will engage in applied research opportunities in collaboration with licensed and regulated health-care professionals on and off campus.
+Students enrolled in the TCM Practitioner program will access collaborative learning spaces in the formal teaching and learning periods.
+One of the TCM laboratories, located in the College’s Centre for Healthy Living, is a high-quality, comprehensive learning environment.
+As well, students will access innovative and accessible informal learning spaces where interactions with learners enrolled in the traditional health sciences programs can occur, strengthening their awareness of the entire health-care team.
+Moreover, Humber is the only English speaking publicly funded College in Ontario with a human cadaver laboratory to support experiential learning.
+Students of the TCM Practitioner program have access to a dedicated human cadaver for the purpose of studying acupuncture anatomy and technique, leading our students to greater competence and confidence.

-The TCM profession is a newly regulated and growing health profession in Ontario and across Canada, and employment futures for graduates are positive.
-Service Canada’s outlook asserts “because of the implementation of certified training programs, and the trend toward alternatives to traditional medicine, the number of practitioners of natural healing (which include Chinese medical practitioners) should rise sharply in the next few years”.
+The TCM profession is a newly regulated and growing health profession in Ontario and across Canada, and the employment future for graduates is positive.
+There is a nationwide trend toward alternatives to traditional health practice, and, consequently, the number of people seeking practitioners of natural healing is increasing - including traditional Chinese medicine practitioners.

-Graduates will gain the knowledge, skills and abilities necessary to launch a career in professional practice, research and program management.
-Possible employment opportunities include work in private TCM and/or acupuncture clinics, and increasingly, conventional medical clinics, long-term care facilities, homes for seniors, rehabilitation clinics, community health clinics and acute care hospitals.
+Graduates will gain the knowledge, skills and judgment necessary to launch a career in professional practice, research and practice management.
+Possible employment opportunities include work in private TCM and multi-discipline health clinics, and increasingly, conventional medical clinics, long-term care facilities, homes for seniors, rehabilitation clinics, community health clinics and acute care hospitals.